duckdotapk/ao3-enhancement-suite/README.md

 See [LICENSE](/LICENSE).

 # Version History
+## 1.1.2

+**This update was released on April 13th, 2021.**

+- Various internal code changes to resolve warnings from and work around Mozilla's linter.
+- Added new 16x16 and 32x32 icons for the browser action instead of using the 48x48 icon for this.

 ## 1.1.1

+**This update was released on April 13th, 2021.**

 Fixed a few bugs that caused settings to be completely broken for new installs (everyone but me).

 ## 1.1

+**This update was released on April 12th, 2021.**

 - Updated the icon slightly and added a higher resolution version.
 - Added settings to customise your experience.